 Related Post: What Are the Wage Garnishment Laws in Missouri?

 Groce & DeArmon Can Help

-If you are considering filing for bankruptcy and have any questions about which exemptions you qualify for, it’s a good idea to contact your trusted bankruptcy attorney.
-At Groce & DeArmon, our attorneys have over 30 years of experience in Chapter 7 and Chapter 13 bankruptcy in Missouri to help you with your case.
-You can get started today by scheduling a free consultation or calling us at 417-862-3706.
+If you have any questions about which exemptions you qualify for when filing for bankruptcy, it’s a good idea to contact a trusted bankruptcy attorney.
+Our staff can help.
+The bankruptcy attorneys at Groce & DeArmon have over 30 years’ experience with Chapter 7 and Chapter 13 bankruptcy in Missouri.
+Get started today by scheduling a free consultation or calling us at 417-862-3706.